digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/identity_management.rst

 .. note::

     Please note that the entire system needs to be totally quiet for this process to succeed.
-You currently can not migrate a party under load on 2.x.
+You currently cannot migrate a party under load on 2.x.
 If you migrate a party on a system that processes transactions, the processing data will eventually become corrupt, breaking your node.
 The macros will refuse to run if the system is not idle.
 Therefore, follow the steps below carefully.